Lens10/aws_helper/README.md

 `cleanup_launch_configurations`: deletes all launch configurations older than AWS_OBJECT_CLEANUP_AGE and not in use (i.e. don't have an associated auto scaling group).

-`(TODO) cleanup_instances`: terminates all stopped instances that match the naming convention and (are older than one month or are tagged with a version that matches an existing AMI id).
-This is meant to be called before `cleanup_amis` so that instances are deleted as soon as their corresponding AMI has been built but the age criterion ensures that all are eventually deleted.
+`cleanup_instances`: terminates all stopped instances older than AWS_OBJECT_CLEANUP_AGE that are tagged with `project=PROJECT_TAG`.
+The method doesn't check the instance name because it's not responsible for naming instances and, hence, doesn't know what the naming standard is.

 `(TODO) cleanup_amis`: unregisters all AMIs that are older than one month and are not associated with a launch configuration.